romerogroup/pyprocar/docs/_sources/index.rst.txt

 	\psi_{nk}^{\downarrow}
 	\end{bmatrix}

-An OUTCAR file or an equivalent Abinit output file is required to extract the Fermi-energy and reciprocal lattice vectors.
+An OUTCAR file or an equivalent output from other DFT calculations is required to extract the Fermi-energy and reciprocal lattice vectors.

 .. toctree::